sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/3600 - draft-section-nuances.md

 **Note:** If you're familiar with Sensible, this detailed topic is for you.
 If you're new to Sensible, see [sections](doc:sections).

-The following images show the differing behaviors of sections vs vertical sections:
+The following images show the differing behaviors of sections and vertical sections:

 Sections
 -----

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/sections_concept_horizontal.png)

-Sensible:
+Sensible finds the sections as follows:

-1. Finds the vertical range (y-extent) for a section in the group using Match and Stop lines.
-Range can span pages. if no Stop, next section's range starts at next Anchor:Match +yOffset.
-This ensures sections’ ranges never overlap.
+1. Finds the range (y-extent) for a section in the group using Match and Stop lines.
+The range  can span pages. if no Stop, next section's range starts at next anchor's Match + yOffset parameters.
+This behavior ensures sections’ ranges never overlap.
-2.  (repeats) Continues finding ranges for sections, searching down the page and across page breaks.
+2.  (repeats) Continues finding ranges for the group of sections, searching down the page and across page breaks, until the section group ends with the End parameter, or Sensible reaches the end of the document.
-3. Extracts fields from each section in the group.
-Extract anything the y-extent (can include tables or other complex data); usually the data is in a repeated structure
+3. Extracts fields from each section in the group, using any SenseML methods.
+Usually the data is in a repeated structure for each section.